A test for directional-linear independence, with applications to wildfire orientation and size: Real data analysis

-The orientation of fire perimeters and watersheds is determined by principal component analysis, following the approach proposed by \citet[pp. 131--136]{Luo}.
-Specifically, principal component analysis is performed on the points that constitute the object's boundary (fire or watershed), with orientation given by the first principal component (PC1).
+The orientation of fire perimeters and watersheds was determined by principal component analysis, following the approach proposed by \citet[pages 131--136]{Luo}.
+Specifically, principal component analysis was applied to the points that constitute the object's boundary (fire or watershed), with orientation given by the first principal component (PC1).
 Boundary points can be represented either in bidimensional space defined by each vertex's latitude and longitude coordinates, or in tridimensional space, taking also into account the altitude.
 Then, the PC1 corresponds to an axis that passes through the center of mass of the object and maximizes the variance of the projected vertices, represented in $\R^2$ or in $\R^3$.
-The fact of computing the PC1 also in $\R^3$ aims for taking into account the variability of fires according to their slope, which, as the center plot of Figure \ref{fig3} shows, present marked differences between regions.
+The fact of computing the PC1 also in $\R^3$ aims to take into account the variability of fires according to their slope, which, as the center plot of Figure \ref{fig3} shows, presents marked differences between regions.
 Then, the orientation of the object is taken as the direction given by its PC1. \\

-It is important to notice that an orientation is not a directional observation, and that some conversion is needed for applying the directional--linear independence test.
-In the two--dimensional case, the orientation is an axial object (the orientation N/S is also S/N).
-These orientations can be encoded by an angular variable $\Theta\in[0,\pi)$, with period $\pi$, so $2\Theta$ is a circular variable.
-Then, with this codification, the angles $0$, $\pi/2$, $\pi$, $3\pi/2$ represent the E/W, NE/SW, N/S and NW/SE orientations, respectively.
-In the three--dimensional space, the orientation is coded by a pair of angles $(\Theta,\Phi)$ using spherical coordinates, where $\Theta\in[0,\pi)$ plays the same role as the previous setting and $\Phi\in[0,\pi/2]$ measures the inclination ($\Phi=\frac{\pi}{2}$ for flat slope and $\Phi=0$ for vertical; only positive angles are considered as the slope of a certain angle $\omega$ equals the slope of $-\omega$).
-Therefore, points with spherical coordinates $(2\Theta,\Phi)$, which lie on the upper semisphere, can be considered as a realization of a spherical variable.
+It is important to notice that an orientation is an axial observation, and that some conversion is needed for applying the directional-linear independence test.
+In the two-dimensional case, the orientations can be encoded by an angular variable $\Theta\in[0,\pi)$, with period $\pi$, so $2\Theta$ is a circular variable.
+Then, with this codification, the angles $0$, $\frac{\pi}{2}$, $\pi$, $\frac{3\pi}{2}$ represent the E/W, NE/SW, N/S and NW/SE orientations, respectively.
+In the three-dimensional space, the orientation is coded by a pair of angles $(\Theta,\Phi)$ using spherical coordinates, where $\Theta\in[0,\pi)$ plays the same role as the previous setting and $\Phi\in[0,\frac{\pi}{2}]$ measures the inclination ($\Phi=\frac{\pi}{2}$ for flat slope and $\Phi=0$ for vertical; only positive angles are considered as the slope of a certain angle $\omega$ equals the slope of $-\omega$).
+Therefore, points with spherical coordinates $(2\Theta,\Phi)$, which lie on the upper semisphere, can be regarded as a realization of a spherical variable.